|

 In 1972, ABC began a cartoon series called The Saturday Superstar Movie, a series of one-hour cartoon films.
-While many of them were "cartoon type" shows, we also had animated versions of live-action series and charactersDon Adams as a bumbling detective very like Maxwell Smart and cartoon versions of The Addams Family, Lost in Space, and Lassie.
+While many of them were "cartoony-type" shows, also featured were animated versions of live-action series and characters—Don Adams as a bumbling detective very like Maxwell Smart and cartoon versions of The Addams Family, Lost in Space, and Lassie.
 The last, entitled Lassie and the Spirit of Thunder Mountain, served as a pilot of sorts for 1973's animated series, Lassie's Rescue Rangers.

-Lassie and the Spirit of Thunder Mountain was a not-bad adventure story about a supposed treasure stored in a sacred Native American landmark.
-It introduced the Turner family and the series regular, Gene Fox, the family's Indian friend.
+Lassie and the Spirit of Thunder Mountain was a not-half-bad adventure story about a supposed treasure stored in a sacred Native American landmark, and of the unscrupulous means some people were using to swindle it away from the occupants of Thunder Mountain.
+It introduced Lassie's family, the Turner family, and the series regular, Gene Fox, the family's Native American friend.
+The story fit a lot of the previous Lassie themes: ecology, respect for other cultures, and, of course, Lassie aiding the family against enemies.

-When Lassie's Rescue Rangers appeared in the fall Saturday morning lineup, the Turner familyfather Ben; mother Laura, a doctor (no, you're not mistaken"Turner" is the name of the family in 1994's Lassie, and mom is "Laura Turner"); teenagers Jackie and Susan; and the youngest child, Little Ben, who is blindnow own a rescue organization, complete with a helicopter and a motley crew of wild animals who help Lassie save the forest, including Old Toothless, an elderly mountain lion; and Robbie, a raccoon.
-Gene Fox, the Turner's Native American friend, was also a continuing character.
+When Lassie's Rescue Rangers appeared in the fall Saturday morning lineup, the Turner family—father Ben; mother Laura, a doctor (no, you're not mistaken—"Turner" is the name of the family in 1994's Lassie, and mom is "Laura Turner"); teenagers Jackie and Susan; and the youngest child, Little Ben, who is blind—now own a rescue organization, complete with a helicopter and a motley crew of wild animals who help Lassie save the forest, including Old Toothless, an elderly mountain lion; and Robbie, a raccoon.
+Gene Fox, the Turner's Native American friend, was also aboard a continuing character.

 More information can be found on the Lassie's Rescue Rangers episode guide page.